 Science is the heart of Arboretum work, integrated with land stewardship and education.
-Science reveals the secrets of diverse ecosystems through research on prairies, savannas, woodlands, wetlands, shorelines, soils, plants, animals, ecosystem processes, watersheds, climate, and culture.
+Science reveals deeper understanding of diverse ecosystems through research on prairies, savannas, woodlands, wetlands, shorelines, soils, plants, animals, ecosystem processes, watersheds, climate, and culture.

-Arboretum science serves the public as well as agencies and non-governmental organizations.
-Research informs ecological restoration in an urban landscape, where challenges include invasive species, increased storm water flows, and climate change.
+“Advancing restoration ecology” is central to the Arboretum mission, and field studies are key to achieving that goal.
+Research informs ecological restoration in a modern urban landscape, where challenges include invasive species, increased stormwater flows, and climate change.

 As we continue a long tradition of adaptive restoration, science informs land management, and lessons learned while managing the land raise new research questions.
 As a center under the Office of the Vice Chancellor for Research and Graduate Education, the Arboretum is a valuable resource for the University of Wisconsin–Madison.

 This 1,200-acre outdoor ecological “laboratory” is used by faculty and students in many fields—from botany, landscape ecology, insect conservation, and soil science to wildlife ecology, environmental engineering, and public health.
 Classes from UW–Madison departments and other campuses learn concepts, skills, and methods for a career in science or a lifetime of ecological literacy.
 Collaborations among colleagues and across disciplines spark interest and discovery.
 Research at the Arboretum engages higher education institutions, government and non-government agencies, environmental organizations, and the general public.
 Citizen science is an engaging way to involve people in research, education, and conservation.

 To learn more about research at the Arboretum, explore the related topics in the sidebar.

 - Featured research highlights current projects and recent findings.

 - Monitoring is an important scientific practice of taking systematic, repeated measurements over time in the same places so that long-term comparisons can be made.